-Previously, I’ve visited Prof. Oussama Khatib's robotics group at Stanford, worked at the Computer and Robot Vision Laboratory in IST, and spent a semester at UPC.
+Previously I was a postdoc at Takanishi Laboratory in Waseda University, Tokyo.
+My PhD was advised by Atsuo Takanishi and Jose Santos-Victor.
+It dealt with planning and perception problems for legged robots in challenging terrains (e.g. planning robot contact in space and time; estimating friction from vision; doing stereo in visually repetitive scenes).
+I have also visited Prof. Oussama Khatib's robotics group at Stanford, worked at the Computer and Robot Vision Laboratory in IST, and spent a semester at UPC.
 I also spent some time at the Japanese startup QibiTech.
-I did my MSc at IST, advised by Alexandre Bernardino and José Santos-Victor.
+I did my MSc at IST, advised by Alexandre Bernardino and Jose Santos-Victor.

 More research interests: contact and whole-body motion planning, humanoid and legged robots, machine learning, optimization, visual scene understanding, attention, stereo vision, bio-inspired algorithms, game AI, philosophy, philosophy of technology, responsible innovation.

 You can contact me at: